shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 [generating random numbers](https://github.com/numba/numba/pull/981)).
 At the end of the day, even if you ultimately can't get things to work, you'll still have idiomatic Python code that should be easy to accelerate with Cython.

+[^1]: `numpy.mean` is faster still, at ~60 µs, but here we're pretending that we need to write our own custom function that is not already built in.
+It's still impressive that we're only 50% slower than highly tuned C.